ENTEL-WNG/CoAPoverBP-no-proxy-version/README.md

 python3 NodeBaap2.py
 ```

-## TO INTERACT WITH THE BDM AND PERSISTENT STORAGE ON NODE C, CHECK:
+## TO INTERACT WITH THE BDM AND PERSISTENT STORAGE ON NODE C, CHECK

 ```bash
 sqlite3 ud3tn-c.sqlite \